 Dataset is the Modeling Layer

 Dataset is the layer of all the calculations and modeling.
-It will get data from the dataflow (or from other sources), and build an in-memory data model using Power BI (Analysis Services) engine.
+It will get data from the Dataflow (or other sources) and build an in-memory data model using the Power BI (Analysis Services) engine.

 Dataflow Feeds Data into the Dataset

 The result of dataflow will be fed into a dataset for further modeling; a dataflow by itself is not a visualization-ready component.